knpuniversity/php-beginner-series/knpu/episode1/system-setup.rst

 If you have an older version of PHP, then running ``php -S localhost:8000`` won't work.
 Instead, it will just print a big set of options back to you.
-If this happens, check your version of php by running ``php -v``.
+If this happens, check your version of PHP by running ``php -v``.
 If the version you have is 5.3.* or lower, you need to upgrade it.
 The command we're running in PHP only works for version 5.4.0 and higher.
 And that's really ok, 5.3 versions are quite old by now :).